djakobczak/IoT-project/README.md

 ```
 cd backend
 poetry shell
-poetry install (if it is the first app launch on the system)
+poetry install (requried only if it is the first app launch on the system)
 export PYTHONPATH=.
 python app/main.py
 ```